abuultjens/Assign_Legionella_pneumophila_origins/README.md

-# Machine learning to assign _Legionella pneumophila_ origins
+# Machine learning to assign origins to Legionaries’ disease infections

 ## About